24 Apr 2026

 Example:

-• It should not be placed in fixed-term or less liquid instruments.
+• It should not be placed in less liquid instruments.

-This step helps you avoid having to exit investments at the worst possible moment.
+Building an emergency fund helps you avoid having to exit investments at the worst possible moment to cover unplanned everyday expenses.

 2. Structure your portfolio by liquidity level